hongsam14/sigraph/README.md

 # sigraph
-It is a knowledge base that detects behavioral patterns from Otel Trace
+It is a knowledge base that detects behavioral patterns from System Provenance Otel Trace

 ```